 What human factors information does the FDA want?

-For several years, FDA submission deficiency letters indicated that you should not include the frequency of occurrence in your estimation of use-related risks, but the FDA never provided this information in a guidance document.
+For several years, FDA submission deficiency letters indicated that you should not include the frequency of occurrence in your estimation of use-related risks.
+Still, the FDA never provided this information in a guidance document.
 On December 9, 2022, the FDA finally released a draft human factors guidance regarding the format and content of a 510k pre-market submission.
-The new draft guidance includes the requirement for a use-related risk analysis (URRA) in table 2 (copied below).
+The new draft guidance includes a use-related risk analysis (URRA) requirement in table 2 (copied below).

 In this new draft FDA guidance, the FDA identifies three different human factors submission categories.
 For the first category, only a conclusion and high-level summary are needed.
 For the second category, a user specification is also needed.
 For the third category, you need a comprehensive human factors engineering report with the following elements described in Section IV of the draft FDA guidance:

 - Descriptions of intended device users, uses, use environments and training

 - Use-related risk analysis to analyze hazards and risks associated with the use of the device

 - Details of validation testing of the final design

 Before spending tens of thousands or hundreds of thousands of dollars on human factors testing, you want to ensure the FDA agrees with your human factors testing plan.
 Otherwise, you will pay for the testing twice: once for your initial submission and a second time in your response to the FDA request for additional information to address deficiencies.
 Testing can cost more than your electrical safety testing.
 The facility needs the right equipment and space for the testing; you need support personnel to set up the equipment; you need to recruit participants; you need to compensate participants; and you need device samples.